In Kubernetes, service accounts are used to provide an identity for pods.

 This means, for example, that an application running in the

 test namespace will use the default service account of the

 Applications are authorized to perform certain actions based on the service account selected.
 We currently allow the following service accounts:

-- Gives full access to the used namespace and read and write access to TPR resources in all namespaces.
+- Gives full access to the used namespace and read-write access to TPR, storage classes, persistent volumes in all namespaces.

 How to create service accounts¶